 Malawi has one of the highest rates of child marriage in the world, with 1 in 2 girls married by the age of 18.

 A key challenge to eradicating child marriage in Malawi is entrenched attitudes that accept the practice.
-Child marriage is also closely linked to poverty, as often in rural areas girls will be married off very young in order to improve a family’s financial status.
-In the northern part of Malawi, kupimbira, or giving a young daughter in marriage as repayment for a debt, is practiced.
+Child marriage is also closely linked to poverty, as often in rural areas girls will be married off very young to improve a family’s financial status.
+In northern Malawi, kupimbira, or giving a young daughter in marriage as repayment for a debt, is practiced.

 Conflicting legislation makes the minimum age of marriage ambiguous in Malawi.
-Early in 2015, the parliament adopted the Marriage, Divorce and Family Relations Bill, which raised the minimum age of marriage from 16 to 18.
-However, Section 22 of the Constitution stipulates that young people between the ages of 15 and 18 may marry upon parental consent.
+Early in 2015, and following advocacy efforts by civil society, the parliament adopted the Marriage, Divorce and Family Relations Bill, raising the minimum age of marriage to 18.

 *Child marriage prevalence is the percentage of women 20-24 years old who were married or in union before they were 18 years old